Volvo XC60 review - Reliability and safety

-Volvo is planning to get road-reading safety tech fitted to all models from 2020
+Volvo is planning to have road-reading safety tech fitted to all models from 2020 onwards

 Volvo’s focus on safety means the XC60 is fitted with lots of potentially life-saving equipment as standard.

 Autonomous emergency braking, lane keep assist, dual-stage airbags and traffic sign recognition are all fitted as standard, while there’s also a system called oncoming lane mitigation, which steers away from oncoming traffic to avoid a head-on collision.
 The Volvo put in a very impressive performance during its Euro NCAP crash test as a result, receiving a full five-star rating.